ryboe/alpinecodespace/README.md

 ## Usage

-Here's an example of how to create a custom Go Codespace image from this image:
+Here are some examples of how to create a custom Codespace images:

+### Go

 ```dockerfile
 FROM ghcr.io/ryboe/alpinecodespace:latest